International Quadball Association: Membership

 To compete in the World Cup, teams must be registered IQA members.

 Full members

-Full member's of the IQA are national governing body's of quadball of that region/territory, is the representation of a region's quadball activity at the IQA level.
+Full members of the IQA are national governing bodies of quadball of that region/territory; the representation of a region's quadball activity at the IQA level.
 Each national governing body receives between one and three delegates, all of whom receive one vote apiece, depending on their "Quadball Development Index".
 National governing bodies are also required to offer an annual culminating championship tournament.

 As of 2022, the full member NGBs are: